ChocoCodes/kinot/README.md

 - Secret Q&A recovery with reset token
 - Profile image upload (secured with `werkzeug`)

+### Why JWT (not session-based)
+Kinot uses JSON Web Tokens (JWTs) for authentication rather than server-side session storage because JWTs align with the project's goals of being API-first, easily scalable, and client-agnostic:

+- **Stateless**: JWTs are self-contained tokens that eliminate the need for the server to keep a session record per user.
+- **API-first**: The app exposes REST endpoints consumed by a React SPA.
+Bearer tokens in the Authorization header are standard and portable across clients.
+- **Clear lifecycle control**: Combining short-lived access tokens with refresh tokens provides a good balance between security and usability.

+Trade-offs:
+- **Revocation**: Because access JWTs are stateless, immediate revocation is non-trivial.
+Kinot mitigates this by issuing short-lived access tokens (default 1 hour) and relying on refresh token controls for longer sessions.
+Additional strategies can include refresh-token rotation, server-side tracking of refresh tokens, or a revocation blacklist for critical cases.
+- **Token exposure**: Tokens must be handled securely on clients (in-memory where possible, Secure HttpOnly cookies for refresh tokens in browser flows, Keychain/Keystore for mobile).
+All API traffic must use HTTPS.

 ### **Finance Tracking**
 - Track **monthly savings, spendings, allowance**
 - Compare current vs previous month with percentage changes